Sugar and Teeth – How Much is Too Much?

 How much sugar is too much?

-There has been a shift in recent years towards a ‘new normal’ where certain foods that used to be a rare treat are now eaten weekly and sometimes daily.
-Sugars are hidden in foods with sneaky labelling, ‘health’ foods that are high in sugar are common, and our busy lives often lead to an increase of pre-packaged and convenience foods that make it difficult to track exactly what is being consumed.
+In recent years, there has been a shift towards a ‘new normal’ where certain foods that used to be a rare treat are now eaten weekly and sometimes daily.
+Sneaky labelling makes it difficult to identify the sugars hidden in our foods and ‘health’ foods that are high in sugar are common.
+Our busy lives often lead to an increase of pre-packaged and convenience foods that make it difficult for us to track exactly what we’re consumed.

 We are living in troubling times where 1 in 3 Australian kids will have a decayed tooth by the age of 6 years.